Kmeakin/walrus-report/src/10-introduction.md

   project goals, and directions for future investigation.

 ## Project goals
-When designing the language, we selected 4 principles that we wanted Walrus to fulfill.
+When designing the language, we selected several criteria that we wanted Walrus to fulfill.

 These are by no means the only criteria by which langauges can be judged: choice